SnowEx/snowex_db/docs/installation.rst

 Install From Source
 -------------------

-The sources for snowexsql can be downloaded from the `Github repo`_.
+The sources for snowex_db can be downloaded from the `Github repo`_.

 You can either clone the public repository:

 .. code-block:: console

-    $ git clone git://github.com/SnowEx/snowexsql
+    $ git clone git://github.com/SnowEx/snowex_db

 Once you have a copy of the source, you can install it with: